FrankRogalski/Physics-Engine/readme.md

   * Returns the maximum speed with which an agent can travel
 * SetMaxSpeed
   * Changes the maximum speed with which an agent can travel
+  * The maximum speed is typically the amount of pixels a vehicle can cross per update and should be greater than 0
 * GetMaxForce
   * Returns the maximum force with which an agent can turn
 * SetMaxForce
   * Changes the maximum force with which an agent can turn
+  * The maximum force should be between 0(can't accelerate) and 1(instant acceleration)
+* GetFriction
+  * Returns the amount of friction that slows the agent down
+* SetFriction
+  * Sets the friction which intern is responsible for reducing the velocity of the agent at every step
+  * The friction should have a value between 0(no friction) and 1(immovable object)